 - US' beer is also seen as crap around the world, by people who know their beer, thanks in no small part to the Prohibition Era.
 For a long time, it was also seen as crap in the US, but the increasing prominence of craft brews in the American market is changing some minds.

 - A lot of craft brewers, when they're feeling particularly honest, admit they wish they had the reliability and quality control that, say, Anheuser-Busch does.
 Budweiser may not be a great beer, but it's a famously consistent beer.

 - So is coffee for European tourists in the US.

 - In fact, most of the US' food, particularly chocolate has this reputation.

 - Russian beer is seen as A Tankard of Moose Urine in Russia itself.
-Nobody in the other countries wants to import it.
+Objectively speaking, though, it's just mediocre, roughly on the same So Okay, It's Average level as mass-produced American beer, and isn't actually that difficult to find on an import market.

 - Many tourists are surprised that domestic products that are seen as horrific in their own country are well-known in other areas, i.e. many Americans find it hilarious that Budweiser is advertised as "the" American beer, and Australians feel the same about Foster's.

 - And, quite ironically, Budweiser originates from Budweis (or České Budějovice), in the Czech Republic.
 And Czech beer is generally regarded as very decent (as long as it is fresh from the tap).

 - Of course, as Europeans will tell you, Czech Budweiser beer is a rather different product than its American namesake.